danielstern/application-infographics/README.md

 The above photo of a stock ticker tells us a lot of interesting things about the use of color and font.

+White text on dark blue is used to indicate "serious, yet totally digital" information.
+Paleolithic amateurs print stuff out on white paper using black ink.
+Chad high-data-volume low-latency-chart enjoyers from the future print data out onto dark computer monitors in gray, dark gray, or darkest color that's feasibly visible.
+Computer monitors always have a dark grey or dark blue background because chad data enjoyers are looking at them all the time and their eyes get tired.
+Light on dark themes also make you look like you're a sophisticated security expert - obfuscating your workspace with darkness.

+However you could still have a black-text-on-white-background table.
+This just indicates that you and your associates are *extremely* old school.
+You don't care about using computers or even design at all, you're too focused on making money for your clients.
+Based!
+A lot of internal tables and charts in banks and other financial behemoths probably use dark-on-light.

 ![image](https://user-images.githubusercontent.com/4268152/229488044-51113e8c-ee25-4def-8897-2d21ee16bed2.png)

 This chart by Chart Director is exceedingly ugly and hard to understand.
 What better way to say you are a very serious business, concerned only with important business thigns, than to produce so ugly a chart? 👏